Pink Current will become OTCID on July 1, 2025

 Payments to whistleblowers are made out of an investor protection fund, established by Congress, which is financed entirely through monetary sanctions paid to the SEC by securities law violators.
 Whistleblowers may be eligible for an award when they voluntarily provide the SEC with original, timely, and credible information that leads to a successful enforcement action.
 Whistleblower awards can range from 10 to 30 percent of the money collected when the monetary sanctions exceed $1 million.

-In the associated Order, the circumstances surrounding the awards are explained fully, but not to us.
+In the associated SEC Order, the circumstances surrounding the awards are explained fully, but not to us.
 The document is heavily redacted to protect the whistleblowers’ identities.
-We do learn that Claimant I alerted Commission staffers to the conduct that prompted the opening of an investigation and that he or she met with them “multiple times” and provided “additional helpful submissions.”
+We do learn that Claimant I alerted SEC staffers to the conduct that prompted the opening of an investigation and that he or she met with them “multiple times” and provided “additional helpful submissions.”
 Claimant II, apparently acting independently of Claimant I, offered “new helpful information” a year after the investigation had been opened, saving staff time and resources.
 Claimant I’s information addressed all the transactions in the covered actions filed by the SEC and the “other agency,” while Claimant II’s submission addressed only one of them.
 Read More

 Court Vacates Order in Unregistered Dealer, Crown Bridge Partners Case